algosup/2024-2025-project-3-quickest-path-team-1/documents/TestPlan.md

 The following items will be needed full-time by the system integration test team:

 • 1 whiteboard (large) with markers and erasers.
-• 1 screen to share informations from computers.
+• 1 screen & a HDMI wire to share informations from computers.

 # III.
 Approach